AnthonysWebLLC/CodingStandards/README.md

 1. Add markdown syntax checking?
 1. Add things to do deeper code analysis, like redundency checks
  1. Perhaps not good as a prt of this project, but something seperate?
+1. Document caveats with submodules (to use the pre-commit-submodule script, perhaps sanity check the pre-commit hook with --skip-submodules for pre-commit stashing)